jayvicsanantonio/tracknstick-api/.clinerules/architecture_decisions.md

 ## Database Abstraction

 - **Decision:** Introduced a Repository layer to abstract direct database calls (`sqlite3` driver) from controllers and services.
-Centralized DB connection and promise wrappers in `src/utils/dbUtils.js`.
+Centralized DB connection, promise wrappers, and schema initialization in `src/utils/dbUtils.js`.
+Configured database path using `dotenv` and `DATABASE_PATH` environment variable.
 - **Rationale:**
   - **Decoupling:** Reduces dependency on the specific database driver (`sqlite3`) throughout the application.
 Makes potential future database migrations easier.
   - **Consistency:** Ensures database interactions are handled consistently.
   - **Testability:** Repositories can be mocked when testing services.
+  - **Configuration:** Allows flexible database path configuration per environment.
 - **Implementation:**
   - Created `HabitRepository` and `TrackerRepository`.
   - Used `async/await` with promise wrappers (`dbAll`, `dbGet`, `dbRun`) for cleaner asynchronous code.
-  - Centralized database connection and schema initialization in `dbUtils.js`.
+  - Centralized database connection (using `process.env.DATABASE_PATH`) and schema initialization in `dbUtils.js`.
+  - Added `dotenv` dependency and configured it in `index.js`.
+  - Added `.env.local` (ignored by git) for local configuration.

 ## Authentication Handling

 - **Decision:** Kept authentication logic within a dedicated middleware (`src/middlewares/authenticate.js`).
-Fixed database path resolution issue.
-Updated to use custom error classes (`AuthenticationError`, `AuthorizationError`) and `next(error)`.
+Updated to use custom error classes (`AuthenticationError`, `AuthorizationError`, `DatabaseError`) and `next(error)`.
 - **Rationale:** Centralizes authentication logic, making it easy to apply to routes and manage separately.
-Using an absolute path for the DB connection ensures reliability.
-Integrates with the centralized error handling system.
+Integrates with the centralized error handling system, providing specific error types for authentication, authorization, and database failures during lookup.

 ## Centralized Error Handling